 Associations and Library Authorities

 Library associations themselves are doing great work to inform their members and support them in difficult times.
 Many have set up pages with lists of reliable sources and guidance at the national level – complementing advice at the global or regional levels – and encouraged communication and coordination between library directors in order to share ideas and practice.
-Others are providing useful support for planning, both for the management of staff and buildings, and for the development of online services, through useful checklists and courses – see the list below.
+Others are providing useful support for planning, both for the management of staff and buildings, and for the development of online services, through useful checklists and courses.

 See in particular the following association pages:

-Belgium: Libraries and Archives Closed for Visitors (in Dutch)
+Belgium: Libraries and Archives Should Close for Visitors (in Dutch)